isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: What curricular activities did you participate in and what did you learn from those experiences?**

 <p style="text-align:justify;">
 Amy: My CCA was Football (Girls).
 I once participated in National School Games (NSG), and I would say it was not easy because we were facing many strong opponents.
-However, my whole team really learned about teamwork, and we tried to work together to score by passing the ball to each other without being selfish.
-My fondest memory would be the match against Westwood Primary School.
-My teammates and I were really serious about preparing for and winning the match.
-We worked hard to maintain our strong defence, thus preventing the opponents from crossing the midfield.
-Our team was also very determined to break through their defence line to score goals.
-Thus, we were very happy when we reaped the rewards with a score of six to zero.</p>
+However, my whole team really learned about teamwork and we tried to work together to score by passing the ball to each other without being selfish.
+My fondest memory would be the matches played against different schools.
+We worked hard to maintain our strong defence, thus preventing our opponents from crossing the midfield.
+Our team was also very determined to break through their defence line to score goals.</p>

 **Q: What values did you learn from YCKPS, and how have those values supported your learning in your personal life?**

 <p style="text-align:justify;">
 Amy: From YCKPS, I have learned the values of resilience.
-There had been a few times when I was faced with some challenges, such as difficult matches during NSG.
-However, I encouraged myself to push past my limits and to do more than what I thought I could, especially for the match against Haig Girls’ School which has a reputation for being one of the top ten schools for football.
-We were losing three to one at first, and it seemed like there was no chance of a victory for us.
-However, we still encouraged each other to press on.
-Hence, we were able to score one more goal.
-Although we didn't win, I felt that the match was a valuable experience.</p>
+There had been a few times when I was faced with some challenges, such as difficult matches during National School Games.
+However, I encouraged myself to push past my limits and to do more than what I thought I could.</p>

 ---